nest/nestml/doc/running/running_nest.rst

 Synaptic weights
 ~~~~~~~~~~~~~~~~~

-As synaptic weights are hard-wired into the NEST C++ base class for the NESTML synapse class, a special annotations must be made on the NESTML side to indicate which state variable or parameter corresponds to the weight.
+As synaptic weights are hard-wired into the NEST C++ base class for the NESTML synapse class, a special annotation must be made in the code generation options to indicate which state variable or parameter corresponds to the weight.
 To indicate the correspondence, use the code generator option ``weight_variable``.
 For example, given the following model:

 .. code:: nestml